AmbryN/binance-trader-java/Readme.md

 It allows:
 * to select a crypto pair to trade from the available pairs
 * to select a trading strategy from the available list
-* to set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
+* to set the strategy’s variable (e.g. observation period, number of periods) used to execute said strategy
 * to send actual buy and sell orders on Binance (currently being tested on Binance’s Testnet)
 * to log the trades into a file (orderLog.txt) in the project root directory

 Planned features:
-* Rework of the strategy building scheme to provide the user with a set of rules, which can be added to it
+* Rework of the strategy building scheme to provide the user with a set of rules,
+* which can be used to tweak the strategy's behavior
 * Add UI for crypto and strategy selection
 * Implementation of threads to allow for remote management through the UI
 * Allow to trade with a fraction of your quote balance to be able